 Make sure to double-check that your coconut water doesn't have added sugar (lots do!).
 I personally use Buddha coconut water or Taste Nirvana.

-Mint is a natural way to boost your energy!
+Mint is a natural way to boost your energy (perfect if you're tackling a summer bucket list!)!
 However, it's not awesome for breastfeeding moms as it can reduce milk supply.
 If this is you, just omit the mint and add some lime juice.

-Adding a squirt of fresh lime juice gives it a great twist!
+Adding a squirt of fresh lime juice gives it a great twist and pairs it perfectly with an Armenian cucumber salad.

 Though fresh watermelon tastes great in smoothies, frozen watermelon brings a whole other element.
 It creates more of a refreshing, thick blend perfect on hot days.